-xc=rcr3 (2.4)
+xc=rcrv3 (2.4)

-and rc and r are the critical and mean volume radius, respectively, and rc depends on the condensation rate constant, βcon,
+and rc is the critical radius given by

 rc=34π2ν2κβconNcLc216 (2.5)

+Note that the current scheme lumps all unknown effects (likely from turbulence-related processes) into the empirical condensation rate constant, βcon, that can be tuned for optimal turbulence effect.

 When the BNL parameterizations are used, e.g. dispers is greater than 0, a parameterized effective radius for cloud droplets, re,c, is used based on eqns 1.18 and 1.19.
 Note that no lower limit is provided for re,c using BNL parameterization.
 The lower limits for re,i and re,s in ThomA scheme are 2.5 and 5 micron respectively.
 These lower limits of effective radii from ThomA scheme are smaller than the default lower limits in RRTMG scheme, which make some of the limits in RRTMG tunable.